gorillamania/pilotfish/README.md

 # Warning
-Pilotfish developers are practicing [README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so this documentation is being written before the code is actually done. :)
+**This code is not production ready.**  Pilotfish developers are practicing [README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so this documentation is being written before the code is actually done. :) If the project interests you and you would like to be notified when the first release is ready, let us know.
+TODO: Link to newsletter signup.

 ## About
 Software should be intuitive, easy, and fun to use.
 Pilotfish is a user experience platform for web and application developers to build better experiences.

-Pilotfish itself is a thin javascript framework that provides a plugin driven architecture for widgets that improve user experience.

-Instead re-writing these common user experiences for each platform over and over again, pilotfish unifies this effort as a community driven project that pulls together the best practices in User Experience.
+Instead re-writing these common user experiences for each platform over and over again, pilotfish unifies this effort as a community driven project that pulls together the latest best practices in User Experience.
 Your users get a better experience, and you save time.
 See [plugins](#plugins) for a list of the functionality you gain by using a User Experience Platform.

-Going beyond client side frameworks like jQuery UI, Pilotfish combines the javascript framework and plugins with a [server side api](https://github.com/pilotfish/pilotfish-api), and a [web console](https://github.com/pilotfish/pilotfish-api) to provide an integrated platform for user experience related widgets.
+Pilotfish's architecture comes in 3 components:

+* A thin javascript toolkit that provides a plugin driven architecture for widgets that improve user experience.
+* A [server side api](https://github.com/pilotfish/pilotfish-api), for data collection, processing, and access, for the plugins that require server side support.
+* A [web console](https://github.com/pilotfish/pilotfish-api) to provide allow for configuration of the widgets, analytics, and insights into your users.

 More info can be found on the pilotfish.io website.
 TODO: Link.

-### Features
-* Thin javascript library, plugin architecture.
-You only get what you need.
-* High quality, well tested code.
-Pilotfish contributors have already sorted out the browser incompatibilities.
-* Highly evolved user interactions, thoroughly tested by usability experts.
-* Supported by an underlying server side api, and a console for management via a web interface.
-OPTIONAL.
-* Extensive community of plugins ready for you to use.

 ### FAQ
 ###### Can't I just do this on my own?